oVirt/ovirt-site/source/develop/release-management/features/storage/ioprocess.html.md

 ## Detailed Description

-Currently we use a single process ('Remote File Handler') for each io request to remote storage (NFS).
-We want to replace the use of 'remote File Handler' with ioprocess. ioprocess is a C implementation providing a single process that can serve multiple io requests.
+Currently we use a single process ('Remote File Handler') for each I/O request to remote storage (NFS).
+We want to replace the use of 'Remote File Handler' with ioprocess.
+Ioprocess is a C implementation providing a single process that can serve multiple I/O requests.

 ### VDSM

 The change is planned to occur in two phases.

-Phase 1: A single ioprocess will replace the existing process pool and storage side will be exposed to the same interface and configuration, only underlying implementation will change.
+Phase 1: A single ioprocess will replace the existing process pool and the storage side will be exposed to the same interface and configuration, only the underlying implementation will change.

-Phase 2 (future work): A single ioprocess will serve a single storage domain (TBD). out of process interface to storage will change and expose the actual ioprocess and its new file handling functions implementation.
+Phase 2 (future work): A single ioprocess will serve a single storage domain (TBD).
+Out of process interface to storage will change and expose the actual ioprocess and its new file handling functions implementation.